kubukoz/blog/mdoc/asking-better-questions.md

 # Summary

 I hope these suggestions give you a baseline for the questions you'll ask in your career.
-There's obviously more to it, and I'm not the first person to write about this problem either - you'll find a lot of overlap with documents like ["How To Ask Questions The Smart Way"][smart-questions] - which is a good one, although I consider its tone a bit alienating to recommend it as a first point of contact.
+There's clearly more to it, and I'm not the first person to write about this problem either.

+You'll find a lot of overlap with documents like ["How To Ask Questions The Smart Way"][smart-questions] - which is a good one, although I consider its tone a bit alienating to recommend it as a first point of contact.

 Feel free to share this post with your peers if you wish they gave you better questions, just...
 [DBAA](https://youtu.be/0wsKxLyYU7E?t=145) 🙂
 I also recommend checking out the other sources listed below.

 Thanks for reading, and let me know what you think about the post!